MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/player-stats-configure-2017.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

-# Configuring Featured Stats or Leaderboards in Partner Center with Data Platform 2017
+# Configuring Featured Stats or Leaderboards in Partner Center with Data platform 2017

 With Data Platform 2017, you only need to configure a stat in two cases: